SuperJedi224/ForceLang/docs/types/number.md

 A `Number` object's toString method can be called with an integer argument to give that many decimal places.
 Otherwise, the returned string will simply contain the exact fraction.

-Number objects also have the `mult` method, which returns the original number multiplied by the passed number.
+Number objects also have the following methods:
+`mult`: multiplies by the passed number
+`div`: divides by the passed number
+`pow`: raises to the passed integer power `toHexString`: truncates to an integer and converts that value to a hex string